mdzhang/datacamp-notes/machine_learning/intro.md

     - if target variable is continuous, it's a **regression task**
     - if target variable is discrete, it's a **classification task**
         - binary decisions have discrete set of values i.e. true or false
+        - for problems involving binary or multi-class outcomes

+- **ranking**: predict an ordering on a set of choices

+- **recommendation**: recommend item to user based on history/profile

 - predictor variables are columns in 2D array
 - rows are samples/individual observations